Boost your career in Environmental Public Health Practice

 Environmental Health is the practice of protecting public health by applying relevant provincial legislation and providing supports to mitigating the physical, chemical, and biological risks found in the natural and man-made environment.

-Environmental Health professionals are focused on prevention, consultation, investigation, communicable disease control and health promotion activities aimed at ensuring safe and healthy:
+Environmental Health professionals are focused on prevention, consultation, investigation, and health promotion activities aimed at ensuring safe and healthy:

 - Water supplies